Roy Rogers was the good guy who wore the white hat.

 Hollywood is the one missing the boat.
-Expert after expert droned on about how “Titanic” was going to be a colossal flop, that it was too deeply rooted in “goodness.”
+Expert after expert droned on about how “Titanic” was going to be a colossal flop, that it was too deep rooted in “goodness.”

 They’re the same ones raised on the likes of Gene Autry, Roy Rogers, the Lone Ranger and their modern-day counterparts.

 The fascination with gore and the underbelly of society is a Hollywood and mass media fixation.
 No one is going to debate that cheap thrills sell.
 It is easy to capture the attention of a TV news audience by filling it with 10 quick 30-second snippets of murder, sexual titillations, traffic fatalities and tales of child molestation.
 That’s why most news programs lead off with such rat-a-tat reports of mayhem.